Kartikk1127/Multithreading/Readme.md

 3. **Running :** The thread is in this state when it is executing.
 4. **Blocked/Waiting :** A thread is in this state when it is waiting for a resource or for another thread to perform an action.
 5. **Terminated :** A thread is in this state when it has finished executing.

+#### When to use Thread and Runnable?
+If a class is already extending another class, in that case extending Thread class is not possible and hence implementing Runnable interface is the solution.
+For any other scenario either extending Thread class or implementing Runnable interface is fine.